foopgp/foopgp-hugowebsite/content/english/author/Jean-Jacques-Brucker.md

 # page title background image"
 bg_image: "images/friends/banner_jjb.jpg"
 # meta description
-description : "Rather inconspicuous software engineer"
+description : "Rather inconspicuous software sorcerer"
 # Not the used one, but the one for gravatar
 email: ""
 # portrait